North Carolina Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 • Mandatory liability insurance monitoring: You must file an FS-1, which is a form proving that you have liability insurance.

-Driving with at least minimum coverage car insurance in North Carolina isn't just a legal requirement but also essential for financial protection.
+Driving with at least minimum car insurance coverage in North Carolina isn't just a legal requirement but also essential for financial protection.
 It helps cover costs for damage or injuries you may cause in an accident.
 Stay legal on the road to avoid these penalties and ensure you're covered when it counts.

 What to Do if Your Policy Is Canceled